shannaurelle/lockdown-master/README.md

 For now, tests involving the system include the checkout page of the site.
 The system uses a sandbox url of the Paymaya API for online entrprises.
-The mock credit/debit cards are given [here](https://mock-processor-sandbox.paymaya.com/cards)
+The mock credit/debit cards are given [here](https://mock-processor-sandbox.paymaya.com/cards) For a dummy buyer login account, use shannaurelle as username and Shann4756 as password.

 To test this using localhost, type the link: localhost/lockdown-master/payment-gateway.php